GlitchSecure/website/_posts/2024-02-10-ptaas-is-bs.md

 # The filename will be used for URL slug generation, try to keep it to 1-3 words
 title: "PTaaS is BS"
 # Keep the title short, does not need to match the filename
-subtitle: "Why Penetration Testing as a Service is bullshit."
+subtitle: "Why (we think) Penetration Testing as a Service is bullshit."
 # Subtitles should be 90-120 characters
-date: 2024-02-09
+date: 2024-02-10
 # Date in YYYY-MM-DD Format, should match date used in the filename
 date-updated:
 # Date in YYYY-MM-DD Format.
 Add this if a change is made after the date above